Meet the TAG Executive Board

 Vice President, East - Lindsey Glass, Hamilton County Schools

-Lindsey Glass has been an educator for 13 years; the last 7 years as a teacher of the gifted in Memphis City/Shelby County and Hamilton County Schools.
+Lindsey Glass has been an educator for 14 years; the last 9 years as a teacher of the gifted in Memphis City/Shelby County and Hamilton County Schools.
 Her passion for gifted education and teaching began when she was a second grade student in the Memphis City Schools CLUE program.
+In 2016 she was awarded the Jo Patterson Distinguished Service Award.
 Lindsey holds a Bachelor’s Degree in Education from Tennessee Technological University and graduated in 2014 with a Master’s Degree in Special Education – Gifted, Talented, and Creative from Arkansas State University.
-She currently lives in Chattanooga with her husband.
+She currently lives in the Chattanooga area with her husband.

 Vice President, Middle - Denise Zigler, Metro-Nashville Public Schools